 Speak In Person

 It is always encouraged that you talk in person, rather than over the phone or through text messaging.
 Today, it might seem almost more natural to communicate via text and phone than to speak in person.
-But speaking over the phone or through text allows the sound vibrations to travel through communication lines, affecting a far larger part of the environment then it would had the words just been kept between two people.
+But speaking over the phone or through text allows the sound vibrations to travel through communication lines, affecting a far larger part of the environment then it would have if the words had just been kept between two people.

 Surround Yourself with Positive People.